Royal Navy officer rank insignia: Royal Marines

+History

+18th and first half of the 19th century

 Uniforms for naval officers were not authorised until 1748.
 At first the cut and style of the uniform differed considerably between ranks, and specific rank insignia were only sporadically used.
 By the 1790s, the Royal Navy's first established uniform regulations had been published.

 Ranks could be indicated by embroidery on the cuffs, by arrangement of buttons or, after 1795, on epaulettes.
-However, there was no consistent system and insignia might differ between uniforms, and were altered several times.
-Sometimes there was no specific indication of rank at all.
+See the link under title for this section.

 Midshipmen received a white patch on the collar in 1758, the oldest badge still in use today.

+Cuff stripes

+As the Royal Navy's ships became more and more based on steam power, and the grease and work necessary to maintain those systems, expensive gold bullion epaulets that dirtied easily became more and more impractical for daily duty.
 The modern system of gold rings on the cuffs originated on 11 April 1856.
-For the first time these were consistently applied to all blue uniforms.
+It had its antecedents in the previous uniforms of the 18th and 19th century, esp. those of 1827–1834.
+For the first time these were applied to all blue uniforms.
+Also, for the first time, the executive curl made its definitive appearance in the regulations.

 On 16 April 1861, mates were commissioned as sub-lieutenants and lieutenants were divided into those of over eight years seniority and those under.
 As a result, on 5 September 1861 the lower ranks' rings were changed:

 and on 25 March 1863 to:

 On 30 October 1877, a lieutenant of eight years'/ seniority got an additional half-ring of 3/16in, increased to 1/4in in 1891, and in 1914 became the new rank of lieutenant commander.

 In 1919, the admiral's narrow stripe was reduced to 1/2in, but as King George V had not approved the change, the Royal Family continued to wear the wider ring.

 In 1931, all the 1/2in rings were all increased to 9/16in.

 The curl was introduced in 1856, but initially only the military (or executive) and navigating (masters) branches wore it.

 Other (civil) branches had plain rings, from 1863 with coloured distinction cloth between or below them.
 Until 1891 officers of the 'civil' branches had single-breasted coats with different arrangements of buttons.

 Engineer officers received the curl in 1915 and all other officers in 1918.
 At the same time they also received other things such as oak leaves on the peaked cap that had formerly been the prerogative of the military branch.

 In 1955 it was announced that the distinction cloth worn between the stripes of officers of the non-executive branches of the Royal Navy was to be abolished, except for those who must be clearly recognisable as non-combatant under the Geneva Convention.

 The residual use of distinction cloth for non-combatants is therefore: